justinyates887/mtg-proxy-pricer/README.md

 ### Future Features

-[] Remove card for already owned cards instead of having to remove them from list
+[ ] Remove card for already owned cards instead of having to remove them from list

-[] Ability to select from different sets
+[ ] Ability to select from different sets

-[] Possible TCGPlayer integration for easy checkout (depends on price/ability)
+[ ] Possible TCGPlayer integration for easy checkout (depends on price/ability)

-[] Add icon
+[x] Add icon

-[] Add description/intro on how to use tool
+[x] Add description/intro on how to use tool

-[] Add tooltip hover to price breakdown
+[ ] Add tooltip hover to price breakdown

 [x] Add loading context to cardspace when API request is loading

-[] Find a way to optimize API call ???
+[ ] Find a way to optimize API call ???

+[x] Add footer with docs ref

 ### Code Improvements

-[] Refactor components into smaller pieces to fit with Single use principle
+[ ] Refactor components into smaller pieces to fit with Single use principle